Beacon Hill Park

 Stone bridge In Beacon Hill Park, Vancouver Island, BC

-Stone bridge In Beacon Hill Park, Vancouver Island, BC, photo by Bud Logan
+Stone bridge in Beacon Hill Park, Vancouver Island, BC, photo by Bud Logan

-There is a restored bandstand here and plenty of controversy over its use as many people find it to be a form of commercialism.
+There is a restored bandstand here and plenty of controversy over its use, as many people find it to be a form of commercialism.
 It’s the fact that they charge for events that use it.
 So the city of Victoria on Vancouver Island is hard at work creating a management plan for the park and all it entails.
-I think that offering outdoor concerts and charging a fee to see them is a fine use for the park, but that is only my opinion and I live 200 miles from it.
-The city did win a hallmark award for the bandstand in 2011.
+I think that offering outdoor concerts and charging a fee to see them is a fine use for the park, but that is only my opinion, and I live 200 miles from it.
+The city did win a Hallmark award for the bandstand in 2011.

 A message from Bud